jacobfccrs/w10-11_codepath_honeypot_project/README.md

 Downloaded the file by other means that include tranfering the file to bucket within google cloud.

 For the malwares samples, I figured that is probaly the payloads page.
-The Suricata honeypot is the on that collected the most samples. followeb by snort.
+The Suricata honeypot is the on that collected the most samples, followed by snort.

 The attacks came mostly from Vietnam, Mexico and Indonesia.